Staunton VA: Shakespeare and Diverse Architecture in a Small Virginia Town

 WHY GO: Staunton VA (pronounced like “stand ton”), is best known as hometown of President Woodrow Wilson and as the rather unlikely setting for the American Shakespeare Center.
-But this Shenandoah Valley burg will also delight those with any interest in design or architecture.
+But the Queen City of the Shenandoah Valley will also delight those with any interest in design or architecture.

-Most of the diverse structures lining downtown streets, fashioned by the same “Pattern Book” fan and architect, TJ Collins, between 1890 and 1911, have been restored to their original beauty.
+Most of the diverse structures lining downtown Staunton Virginia streets, fashioned by the same “Pattern Book” fan and architect, TJ Collins, between 1890 and 1911, have been restored to their original beauty.

 Enjoy an innovative, sophisticated dining scene.
 Check out an intriguing New World living history museum.
-And stay at an Historic Hotel to round out this surprisingly cultural getaway, just minutes from the Blue Ridge Parkway.
+And stay at an Historic Hotel to round out this surprisingly romantic, immersive, and cultural getaway, just minutes from the Blue Ridge Parkway.

-Staunton is on our list of 20 Surprisingly Romantic Getaways in VA.
+Visiting Staunton VA is on our list of 20 Surprisingly Romantic Getaways in VA.
 Check it out if you wish to explore the state further.

 Looking for someplace dreamy outside of Virginia?
 Check out our 150 Best Romantic Getaways in the Northeast US (Virginia to Maine).